sazonovanton/TLDR/README.md

 ## Features

 - **Toolbar Button:** Clicking extracts the entire page text and sends it for summarization.
-- **Context Menu:** Allows summarizing selected text via right-click and choosing the "Summarize via AI" command.
+- **Context Menu:** Allows summarizing selected text via right-click and choosing the "Summarize via TL;DR" command.
 - **API Integration:** Sending text for summarization using a predefined system prompt (default: "Summarize this text in 3 bullet points.
 Return plain HTML only, do not use code blocks.").
 API requests are configurable through settings.
 - **Extension Settings:** Settings page allows you to set:
   - Base URL for API